camdennis/MetaBlocks-threejs/README.md

-# Bloxorz Three.js Game
+# MetaBlocks Game

 ## Overview
-Bloxorz is a 3D puzzle game where players control a block to navigate through levels, overcoming obstacles and reaching the goal.
+MetaBlocks is a 3D puzzle game where players control a block to navigate through levels, overcoming obstacles and reaching the goal.
 This project utilizes Three.js for rendering the 3D environment.

 ## Project Structure
 ```
-bloxorz-threejs
+MetaBlocks-threejs
 ├── src
 │   ├── index.js          # Entry point of the application
 │   ├── game